Jeff's Baby Boomer Blog

 Click the link for more about the architect and his design of Ashland's most significant architectural achievement:

 Nothing says "Ashland Junior High School" better than this 2015 eye-level photo of the courtyard.
 When I rode my bicycle to school in the early 1960's I would park it in this courtyard chained to one of those railings.
 It looks exactly the same except for needing a coat of paint and except for the middle school initials on the painted windows to the girls' locker room.
 Center and right is the original 1915 high school, on the left is the new gym and the auditorium which were added on in 1926.
 The gym was actually built on top of the basement and heating plant of the first Ashland High School which served as the Junior High from 1915 to 1925.
-Then as now this is my favorite feature of the school, perhaps because there is no attempt whatsoever at pretense.
+Then as now the courtyard is one of my favorite features of the school, perhaps because there is no attempt whatsoever at pretense.

 For more discussion of these topics click on the purple link above the photo.